Bill of Materials

 Check here the last release. of PCB As-Build

-Shield Build of Materials
+Shield Bill of Materials

 ITEM#QTYCOMPONENTTECHNICAL DESCRIPTIONOTHER INFORMATION